Logiqx/ukwa-slalom/README.md

 ## Introduction

-This project is used a central repository for the [UKWA](http://ukwindsurfing.com) slalom results.
-The folder structure should be pretty obvious as it is broken down into years and events.
+This project has been created as a shared repository for [UKWA](http://ukwindsurfing.com) slalom results.
+The folder structure should be self-explanatory as it is simply broken down into years and events.

-This document aims to describe all of the steps required to generate and publish the UKWA slalom the slalom results but it is by no means an actual tutorial.
+This document aims to describe all of the steps required to generate and publish the UKWA slalom results but it is by no means an actual tutorial.
 Familiarity with the scoring software is essential and some basic technical expertise is also required as the process involves hand-editing of [HTML](https://en.wikipedia.org/wiki/HTML) files and uploading them to the UKWA [Results](http://ukwindsurfing.com/results) page.

-The scoring software is [SailWave](http://www.sailwave.com/) with the addition of a few custom scoring codes for "attendance points" and "average points".
+The UKWA use [SailWave](http://www.sailwave.com/) as their scoring software with the addition of some custom scoring codes for "attendance points" and "average points".
 Season discards cannot be pre-determined due to our use of attendance points and average points so they must be determined as the season progresses.

 ### Attendance Points

 After a UKWA slalom event where there is no official racing (e.g. lack of wind) the people in attendance get a score of 0.0 and the people who are absent get a score of 2.0.
-These points are non-discardable and will therefore count towards the overall rankings.
+These points cannot be discarded and therefore count towards the overall rankings.

 This addition to the standard [RRS](https://en.wikipedia.org/wiki/Racing_Rules_of_Sailing) is administrated through two custom scoring codes; "ATT 0.0" and "ABS 2.0".

 ### Average Points

-Competitors who miss a UKWA event to attend an international event (e.g. [IFCA](http://ifca.internationalwindsurfing.com) or [PWA](https://www.pwaworldtour.com/index.php?id=920)) can request average points for one event during a season.
+Competitors who miss a UKWA event to attend an international event (e.g. [IFCA](http://ifca.internationalwindsurfing.com) or [PWA](https://www.pwaworldtour.com/index.php?id=920)) can request average points for one event during the season.
 The request / notification must be submitted to the UKWA at least a week prior to the UKWA event.

 Average points are calculated using the arithmetic mean of the events when racing actually took place.
 All events which were scored using ATT 0.0 or ABS 2.0 are excluded from this calculation.